A Non-monotonic Self-terminating Language Model: Notations and Background

 \subsection{Consistency with respect to Incomplete Probable Decoding Algorithms and Self-terminating (ST) Language Models}

 Incomplete probable decoding algorithms greatly reduce computational overhead for generating sequences from our model.
-However, \citet{welleck-etal-2020-consistency} observed that they can generate non-terminating sequences even if every training sequence has a finite length and when the underlying language model is consistent.
+However, \citet{welleck-etal-2020-consistency} observed that they can generate non-terminating sequences even if every training sequence has a finite length.
 To study this, \citet{welleck-etal-2020-consistency} defined consistency with respect to decoding algorithms as shown in Definition \ref{def:consist_dec}.

 \begin{definition} A language model $p_\vtheta$ is consistent with respect to a decoding algorithm $\mathcal{S}$ if $q_{\mathcal{S}(p_\vtheta)}(|\vy|=\infty)=0$ for any parameter configuration $\vtheta\in\R^k$. \end{definition}